 Facts about Alaska’s industry and economy

-- Prudhoe Bay, on the northern Alaskan coast, is North America’s largest oil field.
+45. Prudhoe Bay is North America’s largest oil field.

 Now that you’re ready to impress your friends with these facts about Alaska, why not get to know the state even better?
 Check out Gray Line Alaska’s rail tours and vacation packages to experience Alaska for yourself.